Wendy Maruyama

-Wendy Maruyama (born 1952) is an artist, furniture maker, and educator from California.
+Wendy Maruyama (born 1952) is an American visual artist, furniture maker, and educator from California.
 She was born in La Junta, Colorado.

 Maruyama was influential in the early period of post-modern artistic furniture.
 She challenges the masculine environments within the field of woodworking.
 Her work uses humor, social commentary, sculptural forms, and color to challenge the accepted notions of furniture.
 Conceptually her work deals with social practices such as her Japanese-American heritage, feminism, and wildlife endangerment in Africa.
 Maruyama served as the head of the Furniture Design department at San Diego State University for 25 years.

-Background
+Early life and education

 Maruyama is a third generation Japanese-American living in San Diego.
-She was born deaf in both ears and has worn a hearing aid since nine years old.
+She was born deaf in both ears and has worn a hearing aid since the age of nine.
 She studied woodworking at San Diego State University, where she received her BA in 1975.
 She then studied woodworking at the Virginia Commonwealth University in Richmond, Virginia.
 She transferred to Boston University's Program in Artistry from 1976 to 1978, where she studied under Alphonse Mattia and Jere Osgood.
 In 1980, she was one of the first women, and the first deaf student to complete an MFA at the Rochester Institute of Technology's School for American Crafts in New York.

 Career

 Educator

 Maruyama taught at the Appalachian Center for Crafts in Smithville, Tennessee, from 1980 to 1985, and served as head of the woodworking and furniture design program from 1982 to 1985.
 She then went on to work as the head of woodworking and furniture design at California College of Arts and Crafts in Oakland, California, from 1985 to 1989.
 After that she was the head of woodworking and furniture design at San Diego State University from 1989 to 2014.

-Early in her career, Maruyama taught at the California State University in Northridge, California, in 1970.
-From 1970 up to present day, she has taught workshops at craft schools including Penland School of Crafts in Penland, North Carolina, and Anderson Ranch Arts Center in Snowmass Village, Colorado.
-Although she has officially retired, Maruyama continues to serve as a mentor for her former students, and is set to teach a workshop at Anderson Ranch Arts Center in the summer of 2017.
+She has taught workshops at craft schools including Penland School of Crafts in Penland, North Carolina, Haystack Mountain School of Crafts, in Deer Isle, Maine and Anderson Ranch Arts Center in Snowmass Village, Colorado.

-Artist